 Christmas is, after all, a season of celebration.
 The “reason for the season” is not malls and office parties and eight million renditions of “Do You Hear What I Hear?”, the second most awful Christmas song of all time (the first being, of course, “Christmas Shoes.”)
 But it is giving, and it is celebrating, and it is singing.
 Whatever your tradition, we are all celebrating this time of year.
 The miracle of light, the return of the sun, a baby being born into the world.
 All are the return of hope in in a time of adversity.
 What’s not to celebrate about that?

 So on to cookies.
 Because what is a celebration without cookies?
-And in this busy season of abundance, I LOVE no bake Christmas cookies.
+And in this busy season of abundance, I LOVE no-bake Christmas cookies, like these bourbon balls, which inspired this rum ball recipe.
 I’ve always loved eggnog – it has been an integral part of The holiday.
 But as I get old(er), my tastes have changed, and drinking what is essentially a glass of custard has become less appealing.
-Enter these no bake Christmas cookies.
+Enter these no-bake Christmas cookies.
 Vanilla, nutmeg and rum, but in a convenient bite sized form.
 Now that’s something to celebrate!